 5. Sources of risk analysis for the DNS, as well as contingency planning, business continuity planning (BCP) and related work for the DNS.

 The security community has invested significant time to make recommendations on security improvements.
 During the last ICANN community meeting in San Francisco the law enforcement and technical security community gathered for a full day to discuss best practices and improvements for security in the DNS.
-The BC recommends that this group be closely consulted as part of a working team in collaboration with the business community to determine DNS risk analysis.
-ICANN should incorporate the specific recommendations for threat risk analysis and design improvements that are recommended by a collaborative group of the BC, technical security community and law enforcement.
+The BC recommends that this group and other security experts be actively recruited to become part of ICANN working groups tasked with conducting DNS risk analyses.
+ICANN should incorporate the specific recommendations for threat risk analysis and design improvements that are recommended by such working groups.

 6. Original solutions proposed to increase the Stability, Security, and Resilience of the DNS at the protocol level, including the design of the Root Server system.